openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-yum.rst

 * Visit the :ref:`Samples <code samples>` page for other C++ example applications to get you started with OpenVINO, such as:

-  * `Basic object detection with the Hello Reshape SSD C++ sample <../../../learn-openvino/openvino-samples/hello-reshape-ssd.html>`_
+  * :doc:`Basic object detection with the Hello Reshape SSD C++ sample <../../../learn-openvino/openvino-samples/hello-reshape-ssd>`
-  * `Object classification sample <../../../learn-openvino/openvino-samples/hello-classification.html>`_
+  * :doc:`Object classification sample <../../../learn-openvino/openvino-samples/hello-classification>`

 You can also try the following things: